Chart of Accounts Manual

 - RRC Managers are responsible for ensuring the appropriate use of Program codes within their RRC.
 The Program description and function code must accurately reflect the activity.

-- Program codes should not be used to duplicate information captured by other ChartFields (for instance, the Account code captures the type of expense; DeptID captures who is responsible; etc.).
+- Program codes should not be used to duplicate information captured by other ChartFields.
+For example, the Account code captures the type of expense, DeptID captures who is responsible, etc.

 - Program codes are used to capture expenses for interdisciplinary instruction, research, and public service programs.
 Each unit uses their own DeptID in conjunction with the common Program value in the ChartField string.
 This creates greater flexibility for reporting in that it allows for reporting program-wide, by department, or by faculty member.